entelecheia/cookiecutter-data-science/README.md

 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
+│   ├── eda            <- Notebooks for Exploratory Data Analysis
+│   ├── poc            <- Notebooks for Proof-of-Concept
+│   ├── modeling       <- Notebooks for model building and training │   └── evaluation     <- Notebooks for evaluation
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │